Now is probably not the best time to be setting off on a globetrotting bike trip.

 I was inspired.
 And a year later I set out to cycle round the world.
 By now I had come across ‘cycle touring’.
 People had, I discovered, been going cycle touring for years.
 Decades.
 That’s why it sounds slightly old-fashioned.
 ‘Touring’.
 So Victorian.

 At this point it is customary to mention Thomas Stevens’ bicycle odyssey across America and Eurasia of 1896.
 But preceding that by some 18 years was the founding in 1878 of the Bicycle Touring Club of Great Britain (now Cycling UK).

-That point is that ‘cycle touring’ – the phrase, and the activity it described – has been established for at the very least 140 years.
+My point is that ‘cycle touring’ – the phrase, and the activity it described – has been established for at the very least 140 years.

-How long has ‘bikepacking’ been around?
+And how long has ‘bikepacking’ been around?

 To take a crude measurement I looked at Google Trends.
 This tool uses the entire history of Google’s indexing of the contents of the internet to calculate the relative interest in any given phrase over time.